 “It was a challenge early on because teachers treated him older than he was,” said Rhonda Banchero, his mother.

-Now 19, Paolo continues to live larger than life.
-As the No. 1 pick in the NBA Draft chosen by the Orlando Magic, Banchero is well-aware of the high expectations.
+Now 19, Paolo continues to live larger that life.
+As the number one pick in the NBA Draft, Banchero is well-aware of the high expectations.

 Pressure?
 Nah.
-Just the presumption that he will become one of the greatest players in Orlando’s history.
+Just the presumption that he will become one of the greatest players in Orlando Magic history.
 Boom or bust, kid.

-Those expectations became a touch more challenging because the consensus No. 1 pick was presumed to be Auburn’s Jabari Smith Jr. But as a 6-foot-10 power forward who led Duke to the Final Four, they deemed Banchero NBA-ready and the best man available.
+Those expectations because a touch more challenging because the consensus number one pick was presumed to be Auburn’s Jabari Smith.
+But as a 6-foot-10 power forward who led Duke to the Final Four, Banchero was deemed NBA ready and the best man available.